 Civic Center is a dramatic contrast between its Beaux Arts splendor and the street-life born of an imperfect social system, and the buildings at Civic Center are among the most majestic in the city.
 But the area has its share of homeless—which is sometimes a surprise to visitors, especially those who travel from countries where homelessness is not the issue it is here.

 City Hall is the product of an almost $300 million renovation, and in 2008, it became the busy site of California's first same-sex marriage ceremonies.

 Japantown & The Fillmore District

-Just east of Fillmore Street, Japantown ("Nihonmachi") is also here—an area collectively known as the Western Addition.
+Just east of Fillmore Street, Japantown ("Nihonmachi") joins the district as part of a larger area collectively known as the Western Addition.
 In Japantown, explore the cuisine, pastries, and shops, visit the Peace Pagoda (a gift from sister city Osaka) or enjoy a spa treatment at Kabuki Springs.
-Annual festivals include the Nihonmachi Street Fair (August) and the Northern California Cherry Blossom Festival.
+Annual festivals include the Nihonmachi Street Fair in August and the Northern California Cherry Blossom Festival (April).

 Pacific Heights, Marina District, & Cow Hollow